 ICE continues to welcome applications from EU citizens for recognition of their professional qualifications following the UK referendum decision in June 2016 to leave the EU.

-The rights of citizens of EU member states for recognition of their professional qualifications in the UK will remain unchanged until negotiations to determine Britain’s future relationship with the EU are progressed.
+The rights of citizens of EU member states for recognition of their professional qualifications in the UK remain unchanged until negotiations to determine Britain’s future relationship with the EU are complete.
 During this time, ICE will be working with the UK government and European bodies to support ICE members’ interests, welcome members from other EU member states, and maintain the benefits arising from international mutual recognition.
 We will endeavour to give members and potential members as much notice as possible of any change to this recognition route.

 Is this route right for me?

 - Your right to EU recognition is determined by EU legislation on the recognition of professional qualifications which supports the free movement of professionals across the EU.